chris86tian/URL-Webhook-Clipper/README.md

 2. Select the desired webhook destination from the dropdown
 3. Choose a template (if configured)
 4. Add any additional notes
+5. Drag & drop files directly from Chrome's download popup or your computer
-5. Click "Send to Webhook" to submit
+6. Click "Send to Webhook" to submit

 ### Configuration